aazuspan/sankee/README.md

 ### Integration with geemap

 [geemap](https://github.com/giswqs/geemap) is a great tool for exploring changes in GEE imagery before creating plots with `sankee`.
 Integration is quick and easy.
 Just use `geemap` like you normally would, and pass the images and feature geometries to `sankee` for plotting.
-The example at the top of the page shows `sankee` can be used with `geemap`.
+Click [here](https://mybinder.org/v2/gh/aazuspan/sankee/HEAD?filepath=examples%2Fexample_snow_and_ice.ipynb) for an interactive notebook that demonstrates using `sankee` with `geemap`.

 # API